hall-lab/svtools/DEVELOPER.md

 git push --tags
 ```

-Next navigate to the github [Releases page](https://github.com/hall-lab/svtools/releases), draft a
+Next navigate to the github [Releases page](https://github.com/hall-lab/svtools/releases), draft a new
 release using the tag you just generated and add release information (a description of changes made since the last release).
 This will create an entry on the Github Releases page and upload the release to Zenodo.

 ### Build a pip package and upload to PyPI